radius-project/radius/docs/contributing/contributing-code/contributing-code-control-plane/running-controlplane-locally.md

 # Running Radius control plane provider locally

+> 🚧🚧🚧 Under Construction 🚧🚧🚧
+>
+> This guide refers to an internal repo that can only be accessed by the Radius team.
+This will be updated as we migrate to public resources (running deployment engine in a container).

 Radius consists of a few processes that get deployed inside a Kubernetes cluster.

  This includes: